 1 CARD 2 PAPER

-The very tight pleats seemed more rigid that some of the others.
-There was a springy element on the overall design.
-Which would be useful in disguising the lumps and bumps we all have in fashion.
+The tight pleats seemed more rigid that some of the others.
+There was a springy element overall, useful in disguising the lumps and bumps problems we all have in fashion.
 SUCCESSFUL

 3 CARD 4 PAPER